-We assign a baa2 Profitability score, two notches above the ba1 initial score, which reflects BAWAG's return on assets during H1 2020.
+We assign a baa2 Profitability score, in line with the initial score, which reflects BAWAG's return on assets during 2020.
 This positioning takes into account our forecast that the bank's profitability will recover again post the coronavirus crisis, balanced by our expectation that the cost of risk will normalise upwards from the benign levels seen prior to the pandemic and that the bank will remain challenged to replace maturing non-retail exposures with investments that offer an adequate risk-return profile.

 BAWAG has operated with a comparably low adjusted cost-income ratio, which reflects strict and efficient cost management over the past years.
-The bank has further reduced its physical presence and associated costs incurred as a bricks-and-mortar retail bank in Austria, with the conclusion of its exit from the distribution partnership with Austrian Post as of year-end 2019, after which the bank now exclusively operates through 88 proprietary branches.
+The bank has further reduced its physical presence and associated costs incurred as a bricks-and-mortar retail bank in Austria, with the conclusion of its exit from the distribution partnership with Austrian Post as of year-end 2019, after which the bank now exclusively operates through 86 proprietary branches.
 In addition, BAWAG's strong earnings over the past years have helped the bank to create an advanced IT infrastructure that in turn helps to keep operating expenses in check.

-In H1 2020, BAWAG's reported net interest margin of 2.28% remained at a strong level, particularly when considering its focus on domestic and German retail banking.
-As a result, the Moody's adjusted net interest income of €438 million (H1 2019: €425 million), combined with €128 million in net fee and commission income (H1 2019: €143 million) and €55 million of other revenues (H1 2019: €55 million), continued to comfortably cover the bank's €337 million in operating expenses (H1 2019: €318 million) as well as loan-loss and other provisions of €130 million (H1 2019: €27 million).
-The net profit, according to our definition, thus reached €115 million in H1 2020 (H1 2019: 211 million), with the weaker result mostly driven by the deteriorated macroeconomic environment and expectation of future problem loan formation, which prompted BAWAG to record a general expected credit loss provision of €65 million in H1 20205.
+In 2020, BAWAG's reported net interest margin of 2.29% remained at a strong level, particularly when considering its focus on domestic and German retail banking.
+As a result, the Moody's adjusted net interest income of €899 million (2019: €860 million), combined with €255 million in net fee and commission income (2019: €284 million) and €102 million of other revenues (2019: €184 million), continued to comfortably cover the bank's €686 million in operating expenses (2019: €654 million) as well as loan-loss and other provisions of €210 million (2019: €71 million).
+The net profit, according to our definition, thus reached €271 million in 2020 (2019: 480 million), with the weaker result mostly driven by the deteriorated macroeconomic environment and expectation of future problem loan formation, which prompted BAWAG to record expected credit loss and general provisions of €100 million (of which €38 million represented a management overlay) in 2020.

-In H2 2020, BAWAG reported a recovery in profitability with reported net income of €162 million compared with €122 million recorded in H1 20206.
-The main driver was a lower cost of risk with loan loss provisions of €95 million recorded in H2 2020 (including €31 million of general expected credit loss provisions) compared with €130 million in H1 2020.
-The result would have even been better if BAWAG did not have to book a €12 million additional deposit insurance charge in relation to the Commerzialbank fraud in the third quarter.
-For 2021, BAWAG is currently guiding for 2% core revenue growth, a 3% decline in core operating costs, and a 40% reduction in loan loss provisions, which would lift reported net income, on our calculation, to about €390 million compared to the €284 million reported in 2020.
+In 1Q 2021, BAWAG reported a recovery in profitability with reported net income of €74 million compared with €61 million recorded in 1Q 2020.
+The main driver was a lower cost of risk with loan loss provisions of €29 million recorded in 1Q 2021 compared with €55 million booked in 1Q 2020, which was partly offset, though, by higher regulatory costs of €54 million in 1Q 2021 versus €36 million in 1Q 2020.
+For 2021, BAWAG is currently guiding for 2% core revenue growth, a 7% decline in operating costs, flat regulatory costs, and a >40% reduction in loan loss provisions, which would lift reported net income, on our calculation, to about €400 million compared to the €284 million reported in 2020.